GoInterject/GoInterject.github.io/wGetStarted/L-Create-FinancialVariable.md

 Finally, clear the report, refreeze the panes, and upload it to the [ Report Library ](/wGetStarted/L-Create-UpdatingReportLibrary.html).

 <blockquote class=lab_info>
   Do not upload this file to the Report Library if you are following the Training Labs.
+You may save the file locally, however, if you want to keep a local copy.
 </blockquote>